This article highlights the majestic Copan Archeological Site in Honduras. Copan is considered one of the major Mayan city-states.

 - Visit the tunnels (extra charge, I didn’t visit because I have heard it is not worth it for the price)

-- Visit the Museum of Sculpture (extra charge but recommended)
+- Visit the Museum of Sculpture (extra charge but recommended, read my experience below)

 - Visit Las Sepulturas.
 This is the site of the Elite Mayan houses.
 The entrance is included with your general ticket.